spm/spm-docs/docs/tutorials/beginners/MEEG/preprocessing.md

 This completes the second part of the preprocessing pipeline.
 At this point, you can run the batch.
 Alternatively, you can save and script, and run the batch from a script.
 The resulting script can also be combined with the previous script created.
+In any case, make sure you save the batch file with a meaningful name, such as `batch_preproc_meeg_pipeline_merged`.
 Remember that, if you want to pass variables from a script to a batch, you need to first ensure the relevant fields in the batch file are cleared.

-To view the output, press "Display" on the main SPM menu pane, select "M/EEG", then select `Mcbdspmeeg_run_01_sss.mat`.
+To view the output, press "Display" on the main SPM menu pane, select "M/EEG", then select `Mcbefdspmeeg_run_01_sss.mat`.
 Again, you will be able to review the preprocessing steps from the "History" section of the "Info" tab.